DeadWisdom/flask-static-tutorial/README.md

 Now that we have those installed, we're going to install our requirements:

     ```bash
-    $ pipenv install flask frozen-flask flask-flatpages
+    $ pipenv --python 3.7 install flask frozen-flask flask-flatpages
     ```

 Pipenv nicely creates a virtual environment for us, a `Pipfile`, and `Pipfile.Lock`, and installs our packages.
+We also tell it to use 3.7, because it is the default version for Netlify.
 Well that was easy.

 Now let's commit it, and move on: